brazilianmonk/brazilianmonk.github.io/buddhism-course.md

 permalink: /course/
 ---

-## Welcome to the Path
+## Online Course: Introduction to Buddhism
-This course is designed in three levels to guide you through the essentials of Buddhist thought.
+This course is designed in three levels to guide you through the essentials of Buddhism.

 ### Level 1: The Essentials
 <ul>